Little Mix: Artistry

 Little Mix are mainly a pop, R&B, and dance-pop girl group, with influences from genres including tropical house, latin pop, and electronic music.
 Their lyrics are often centred around feminism, gender equality, LGBT rights, body positivity, and sexism.
 All three members possess a three-octave soprano vocal range.

-Perrie Edwards cites Christina Aguilera, Whitney Houston, Mariah Carey, Michael Jackson and Steve Perry from the American rock band Journey as her musical influences.
+In 2013, Perrie Edwards cited Christina Aguilera, Whitney Houston, Mariah Carey, Michael Jackson and Steve Perry from the American rock band Journey as her musical influences.
 Jesy Nelson cites Spice Girls, TLC and Missy Elliott as her musical influences.
-Leigh Anne Pinnock cites Rihanna and Mariah Carey as her biggest influences.
-Jade Thirlwall references Diana Ross as her favourite singer.
-Little Mix cite Beyoncé, Michael Jackson, Destiny's Child, En Vogue, Rihanna and TLC as their musical influences.
+Leigh Anne Pinnock cited Rihanna and Mariah Carey as her biggest influences.
+Jade Thirlwall referenced Diana Ross as her favourite singer.
+Little Mix cited Beyoncé, Michael Jackson, Destiny's Child, En Vogue, Rihanna and TLC as their musical influences.

 Public image and impact

 Since winning the British version of The X Factor in 2011, Little Mix have gone onto to become one of the show's most successful acts.
-During their decade together before the group announced their hiatus in 2021, they was often labelled as "the biggest girl group in the world" with The Times citing them "as the most successful girl group since the Spice Girls, and Variety describing them as the biggest girl group since the Spice Girls.
-The group have been named as one of the greatest girl groups of all time, with Billboard naming them as one of the most successful girl groups of the 10s decade.
-In 2022, Us Weekly Magazine named them as one of the best girl groups of all time.
+During their decade together before the group announced their hiatus in 2021, they was often labelled as "the biggest girl group in the world" with The Times citing them "as the most successful girl group since the Spice Girls", and Variety describing them as the biggest girl group since the Spice Girls.
+The group have been named as one of the greatest girl groups of all time, with Billboard naming them as one of the most successful girl groups of the 2010s.
+In 2022, Us Weekly magazine named them as one of the best girl groups of all time.

-Little Mix was named by Forbes, as one of the most influential acts in Europe, referring to them "as this decade’s answer to Spice Girls".
+Little Mix was named by Forbes as one of the most influential acts in Europe, referring to them as "this decade's answer to Spice Girls".
 In 2021, the group received their own wax figures at Madame Tussauds, with them commenting "From their award-winning music, to inspiring the next generation, Little Mix have been a massive part of the past decade and long may that continue!".
 The group influence has also expanded overseas to Asian countries with their music being covered by numerous kpop idols, groups, and trainees, with Twice citing them as one of their influences.
-In 2021, Pitchfork, wrote that "Little Mix have captured K-pop’s spirit better than any other Western girl group".
+In 2021, Pitchfork wrote that "Little Mix have captured K-pop's spirit better than any other Western girl group".
 The group are also known for their strong vocals and signature harmonies.